Last Updated September 3, 2020

 - the Diversity Visa lottery.

-This section will therefore outline the general requirements that you will need to meet to be eligible for a US green card, and we will then discuss these four common ways of becoming a lawful permanent resident.
+Up next, we will outline the general requirements that all residence applicants will need to meet to be eligible for a US green card before diving into the specific requirements for these four common ways of becoming a lawful permanent resident.

 General Requirements for US Permanent Residency